-See the Active IQ Unified Manager Online Help if you need to review detailed instructions for the backup and restore processes.
+See Managing backup and restore operations if you need to review detailed instructions for the backup and restore processes.

 Upgrading the host OS using a new server

 Follow these steps if you have a spare system on which you can install Red Hat Enterprise Linux 8.x software so that you can perform the Unified Manager restore on that system while the Red Hat Enterprise Linux 7.x system is still available.